What Is Inside Sales And How Does It Differ From Telemarketing?

 Implement training in the work of your Inside Sales reps.

-It has been proven that an engaging training can help keep your sales reps motivated and more eager to hit the next goals.
+It has been proven that engaging training can help keep your sales reps motivated and more eager to hit the next goals.

-Also, training your sales reps is a win-win situation for both company and sales reps.
+Also, training your sales reps is a win-win situation for both the company and sales reps.
 Yet, remember not to do training the old way.
 Use modern techniques, implement gamification, and try to make it as practical as it can be.

 You can also make use of interactive content such as webinars, training videos, and courses.
 Most of such content is free and can greatly benefit the sales reps.